Gebran Tueni: Career

 Tueni's journalism career started when he became the general manager, editor in chief and editorialist for the weekly magazine An Nahar Arab and International that he and other journalists launched in Paris in 1979 and that was published until 1990.
 Then, he served as the general director of the daily paper An Nahar from 1993 to 1999 and the general director of the monthly magazine Noun from 1997 to 2000.
 His friendship with General Michel Aoun led to his exile to Paris from 1990 to 1993.
 He became an active member of the World Association of Newspapers (WAN) in 1990 and WAN's advisor on Middle-Eastern affairs.
 He was also a member of WAN's Fund for Press Freedom Development, created in 1994.
 Tueni was the publisher, chairman of the board, director and editorialist of An Nahar beginning on 1 January 2000 until his death on 12 December 2005.

-He came to international prominence in March 2000 when he wrote a front-page letter to Bashar Assad, son and then-heir apparent to then-Syrian president Hafez al Assad calling for the withdrawal of Syrian troops from Lebanon following the 1990 Taif Accords that ended Lebanon's civil war.
+He came to international prominence in March 2000 when he wrote a front-page letter to Bashar al-Assad, son and then-heir apparent to then-Syrian president Hafez al-Assad calling for the withdrawal of Syrian troops from Lebanon following the 1990 Taif Accords that ended Lebanon's civil war.
 With this editorial, he broke an important press taboo.
 His letter was published when a summit between then-US president Bill Clinton and then-Syrian President Hafez Assad was held in Geneva.
 Tueni's letter led to a public objection from some newspapers and Lebanese officials.
 However, other writers agreed with its premises.
 In April 2001, he cofounded the Qornet Shehwan Gathering together with nearly thirty Lebanese Christian politicians and public figures.

 In March 2005, he contributed to the Cedar Revolution demonstrations during which he gave the speech, "In the name of God We, Muslims and Christians, Pledge that united we shall remain to the end of time to better defend our Lebanon".
 In May 2005, he was elected a member of Parliament of Lebanon for the Eastern Orthodox Christian seat in Beirut's first district on an anti-Syrian slate, namely Martyr Prime Minister Rafik Hariri's Beirut Decision List, led by Saad Hariri.